clr2of8/SlackExtract/README.md

 ## Searching Through the Extracted Data

 The extracted data is written to files in UTF-16 format.
 This means that using *grep* to search through the data isn't going to work.
 Instead, you could use PowerShell to search through the extracted data.
-See the [Analyzing Extracting Results](https://github.com/clr2of8/SlackExtract/wiki/Analyzing-Extracted-Results) wiki page for helpful hints on doing this with PowerShell.
+See the [Analyzing Extracted Results](https://github.com/clr2of8/SlackExtract/wiki/Analyzing-Extracted-Results) wiki page for helpful hints on doing this with PowerShell.